Yeshilearns/ATMMachine/README.md

 Withdraw cash

-Includes unit tests and a simple star-pattern output utility
+- Includes unit tests and a simple star-pattern output utility

-Organized as one-class-per-file following Java coding conventions
+- Organized as one-class-per-file following Java coding conventions

-State Design Pattern Overview
+State Design Pattern Overview:

 This project demonstrates how behavior changes dynamically at runtime based on internal state.